 Around the same time, you can also get back to more rigorous exercise, like swimming, running, and cardio work.
 Be sure to start slowly, and be careful with abdominal exercises.
 Just a few reps at a time will help you work up your strength.

 Things will probably improve from there.
-If you received a new liver, you'll have better health, more energy, and even an improved memory, Genyk says.
+If you received a donor liver, you'll have better health, more energy, and even an improved memory, Genyk says.
 If you're a donor, your liver will probably have grown back to a normal size now, and you'll be back in full swing.

 "This is a live-saving operation, not just life-changing.
 When it ends well, we see both joy and gratitude," Genyk says.